 Scorpions have been around for a long time and have changed very little in 350 million years.
 Scientists have identified more than 1,500 different species of scorpions and there may be as many as 1,000 more species undiscovered.
 Scorpions live on every continent except Antarctica and are found in almost every kind of habitat.
 Most scorpions live in deserts.
 Some live in rain forests.
 Others live in grassy prairies, and still others live only beneath the bark of palm trees.
 About 70-75 types of scorpions live in the United States.
 Most of these are found in the desert Southwest.

 Wherever they live, scorpions are nocturnal predators.
 Hunting at night, a scorpion will eat almost anything, even other scorpions.
 After an unlucky animal is grabbed by a scorpion's favorite food is another scorpion!
 When an unlucky animal is grabed by its pincers it is stung multiple times by its stinger.
 Some scorpions have such powerful pincers they seldom use their stinger.
 Once the animal can't get away the scropion begins to tear it into tiny pieces.
 When the pile is big enough, the scorpion spits strong digestive juices onto the pile of bug bits.
 The juices melt the bits into soft sticky stew.
-When the stew is soft enough, the scorpion sucks the gooey pieces into its mouth.
+The scorpion sucks the gooey pieces into its mouth.

 Besides having bad table manners, scorpions are also very tough.
 Some scorpions can survive a whole year with no food.
 Other scorpions can live for two days under water or survive long periods of cold.
 Scorpions may also live for a long time.
 They generally live between 2-10 years, but some might live as long as 25 years!
 Not bad for such little guys who are usually only one or two inches long.